-It might have been part of the rebel commander Xiang Yu’s plan from the beginning or it might have been a mere afterthought but either way, to loot the mausoleum of China’s First Emperor, Qin Shi Huangdi, as the majestic city of Xianyang fell to ashes made good economic sense.
+It might have been part of the rebel commander Xiang Yu’s plan from the beginning, or it might have been a mere afterthought, but either way, the decision to loot the mausoleum of China’s First Emperor, Qin Shi Huangdi, as the majestic city of Xianyang fell made economic sense.

-What Xiang Yu and his men found in that tomb was an army — though made of clay.
-The weapons of this Terracotta Army were real and precious.
-Many of those weapons appeared to have been used in battle and now, Xiang Yu plotted, many would be used again.
+What Xiang Yu and his men found in that tomb was an army.
+While the army was made of clay, the weapons they held were real and precious.
+Many of those weapons appeared to have been used in battle and now, Xiang Yu assumed that many would be used again.